 Human Burials, Sacred Objects, and You

 In consultation with the director, descendants may decide to leave human remains and associated funerary objects or objects of cultural heritage in place or to rebury elsewhere if disturbance is unavoidable.
-Some circumstances may require materials, including human remains, to be removed and cared for in a museum.
+Some circumstances may require cultural remains, including human remains, be excavated and cared for in a museum.

 What This Means to You

-Individuals who think they have come across objects of cultural heritage should first stop any activity that might further disturb the materials.
+Individuals who think they have come across cultural remains should first stop any activity that might further disturb the remains.
 They should then call or email ASM to inform the museum of the circumstances and to receive guidance on what to do.

-Intentional disturbance of human remains and associated funerary objects 50 years old or older, or of special objects, without first gaining written permission from the ASM director is a violation of state law.
+Intentional disturbance of human remains and funerary objects 50 years old or older, or of protected classes of cultural objects, without first gaining written permission from the ASM director is a violation of state law.
 Accidental disturbance of graves and human remains or objects of cultural heritage is not a crime, but not reporting the accident is a violation of state law.

-Find more information on the State Repatriation Office page.
+Find more information on the Repatriation Office page.

 *Object of National or Tribal Patrimony: an object with significant historical, traditional or cultural importance and which is central to the culture of an Indian Tribe or to Native Americans.
 Sacred object means: ...an object traditionally used in religious observances.